loveencounterflow/intertype/README.md

     * but this behavior may be slightly modified in the future, especially `object`s as template values should be copied (shallow or deep, as the case may be)

+## `declare()`

+* `Intertype#declare()` accepts any number of objects
+* it will iterate over all key, value pairs and interpret
+  * the key as the type (name), and
+  * the value as either that type's test method, or, if it's an object, as a type declaration
+* the declaration will be rejected if the type name...
+  * ... is one of the built-in base types, or
+  * ... is already declared and the declaration does not have an entry `override: true`
+* the declaration will be rejected if the declaration ...
+  * ... is missing a test method
+  * ... when the `test` entry is not a unary function
+  * ... test method has the wrong arity
+  * ... when a `create` entry has been given but has the wrong arity
+  * ...

 ## Browserify

 ```bash